-- There were 501 registered food premises by the end of the year - 189 interventions were due (interventions typically meaning an inspection) - 193 interventions were carried out.
-It is common to visit more premises than were due owing to the number of new ownerships and new businesses which start during the year. - 34 visits were made for the purposes of verification and surveillance, sampling, advice and intelligence gathering

-• 38 self assessment questionnaires were issued and reviewed in support of the low risk business alternative enforcement policy.
+- There were 502 registered food premises by the end of the year. - 265 interventions were due (interventions typically meaning an inspection) - 270 interventions were carried out.
+It is common to visit more premises than were due owing to the number of new ownerships and new businesses which start during the year and businesses requests for re-inspection as part of the Food Hygiene Rating Scheme. - 46 visits were made for the purposes of verification and surveillance. - 31 self assessment questionnaires were issued and reviewed in support of the low risk business alternative enforcement policy.